-Any one of these announcements on its own would be a minor setback, but all three of these together in such quick succession have the potential to be discouraging to us as Amazon sellers.
+The changes that Amazon makes have the potential to be discouraging to us as Amazon sellers.
 But we have a choice whether or not we’re going to let these changes get us down.

-So what are your options in the face of these announcements?
+So what are your options in the face of these changes?
 You could see all these frustrations as a sign of things to come and you could quit selling on Amazon altogether… You could go to Facebook and complain about these changes (and miss out on time sourcing, packing, shipping, or even miss out on valuable family time)… OR, you could adapt to the changes and make the most of your mental, emotional, and physical energy to push your business to the next level.

 Change happens.
 It’s inevitable.
 Most of the time, we have absolutely no say or influence in the changes that occur.
 The only thing we have control of is our response to change.
 Those who are going to succeed in this reselling line of work are those who will adapt to the changes and make the most of every situation.